Azure/Mission-Critical-Online/docs/reference-implementation/DeployAndTest-Testing-FailureInjection.md

 ## DNS-based failure injection

 DNS failure injection is a good test case since it can simulate multiple issues.
-Firstly it simulates the case when the DNS resolution fails, for instance because Azure DNS experiences an issue ,but it can also help to simulate general connection issues between a client and a service, for example when the ResultWorker cannot connect to the Event Hub.
+Firstly it simulates the case when the DNS resolution fails, for instance because Azure DNS experiences an issue ,but it can also help to simulate general connection issues between a client and a service, for example when the BackgroundProcessor cannot connect to the Event Hub.

 In single-host scenarios you can simply modify the local `hosts` file to overwrite DNS resolution.
 In a larger system with multiple dynamic servers like AKS, this is not feasible.
 However, we can use [Azure Private DNS Zones](https://docs.microsoft.com/azure/dns/private-dns-privatednszone) as an alternative (See the Event Hubs example below for a configuration walk-through).